 October 22, 2018

-These contaminants are not always visible with the naked eye but with a black light you can easily identify and determine the amount of surface preparation or cleaning needed prior to a floor installation, as seen in the photograph above.
+These contaminants are not always visible to the naked eye but will illuminate with a black light (as shown above).
+Examining the substrate with a black light will assist you in determining the amount of cleaning and surface preparation required prior to installing a resinous flooring system.

 Rob Pacheco Jr.

 Technical Manager – Northeast